Public Health

 For a small group of children between 8 and 19 months old who are at increased risk of severe RSV disease—such as children who are severely immunocompromised—a dose is recommended in their second season.

 There is also a preventive medication available called palivizumab—marketed as Synagis.
-It is a monoclonal antibody that is given monthly to babies.
-Until access to nirsevimab is widespread, some infants will still need access to palivizumab, which is recommended only for infants with certain high-risk conditions, and only about 2–3% of infants typically receive one or more doses annually.
+It is a monoclonal antibody that is given monthly to babies under 24 months old and is recommended only for infants with certain high-risk conditions.
+Only about 2–3% of infants typically receive one or more doses annually.
 If a child receives nirsevimab, they will not need additional doses of palivizumab during the current respiratory virus season.

 This means kids should frequently wash their hands and avoid others who may be sick.
 The CDC also recommends that parents should wipe down any shared objects and toys with a disinfectant.